-There are many factors to why your bus is late.
-From traffic congestion to car accidents, bus breakdowns, construction, emergency detours, higher than normal passenger loads and traffic lights.
-Some of these things are in the transits control while others are not.
+There are many factors as to why your bus is late.
+From traffic congestion to car accidents, construction and emergency detours, bus breakdowns to higher than normal passenger loads and of course traffic lights.
+Some of these things are in the transit’s control while others are not.

 So why is the bus late anyways?
 Here are a select few (there are more) of the different factors at play:

 If you live on a frequent bus route where buses are supposed to be every ten minutes, you only need some bad luck with traffic lights and traffic congestion and boom!
 Two buses are close together.
 (We’ll come to that later in the article.)